Newbie-make/YT-AI-translation-command-program/README.md

     Add References:

-        At the bottom of the C# window, click the References tab.
+        At the bottom of the C# window, click Find Refs.

-        Right-click, Add Reference from File... -> select Newtonsoft.Json.dll.

-        Right-click again, Add Reference from File... -> scroll down and select System.dll.

-        Right-click again, Add Reference from File... -> System.Text.RegularExpressions.dll.

-        You should now have two files in your references list.
+        You should now have five files in your references list.

     Click the Compile button at the bottom.
 It MUST say "Compiled successfully!".